total-typescript/total-typescript-book/book-content/chapters/06-objects.md

 #### Types Can be Anything

 Type aliases are a lot more flexible than interfaces.
-A `type` can represent anything– union types, objects, intersection types, and more.
+A `type` can represent anything – union types, object types, intersection types, and more.

 ```typescript
 type Union = string | number;
 ```

-When we declare a type alias, we're just giving an alias to an existing type.
+When we declare a type alias, we're just giving a name (or alias) to an existing type.

 On the other hand, an `interface` can only represent object types (and functions, which we'll look at much later).